 - I have this Acrylic Paint set from Apple Barrel that has 18 different colors in 2 oz. bottles…it has lasted me forever!
 The paint has a matte finish.

 - This set of 24 metallic acrylic paints are really fun and are my next craft paint purchase.

 - This set of 24 Sharpie markers have all the colors you likely need and make rock decorating really easy for kids.

 We have also used left-over nail polish, melted crayons and glued on embellishments to paint rocks.

 - (Optional) Paint a base coat of acrylic paint on the rock & let dry.

 - Paint desired decoration on rock using paint brush, cotton swabs, foam brush, or stamps & let dry.

-- (Optional) On the back of the rock write a message for someone with a Sharpie pen.
+- (Optional) On the back of the rock write inspirational messages for someone with a Sharpie pen.

 - (Optional) Hide your rocks around your neighborhood.